 Professor Benjamin Cowling joined the School of Public Health (SPH) at HKU in 2004.
 Prior to moving to Hong Kong, he graduated with a PhD in medical statistics at the University of Warwick (UK) in 2003, and spent a year as a postdoc at Imperial College London (UK).
 Professor Cowling has been the Head of the Division of Epidemiology and Biostatistics since 2013.
 He is responsible for teaching the introductory module in epidemiology on the MPH curriculum, and is the chairman of the Departmental Research Postgraduate Committee.
 Prof Cowling is a member of the WHO Collaborating Centre for Infectious Disease Epidemiology and Control at HKU SPH.

-Prof Cowling is a fellow of the Royal Statistical Society and a member of the American Statistical Association.
-He is a Section Editor of the journal PLOS ONE, a Senior Editor of the journal Influenza and Other Respiratory Viruses, an Associate Editor of Emerging Infectious Diseases, a Section Editor of PLOS ONE, and a founding editor of the journal PLOS Currents: Outbreaks.
-He has 285 publications listed in Scopus, including 34 articles with 34+ citation (H-index of 34).
+Prof Cowling is a fellow of the Royal Statistical Society and a Fellow of the UK Faculty of Public Health.
+He is the Editor-in-Chief of Influenza and Other Respiratory Viruses, an Associate Editor of Emerging Infectious Diseases, a Section Editor of PLOS ONE, and a founding editor of PLOS Currents: Outbreaks.
+He has 320 publications listed in Scopus, including 39 articles with 39+ citations (H-index of 39).

 Cowling BJ, Perera RAPM, Fang VJ, et al. Incidence of influenza virus infections in children in Hong Kong in a three year randomised placebo-controlled vaccine study, 2009-12.
 Clinical Infectious Diseases, 2014; 59(4):517-24.[link]